collective/plonetheme.clean_blog/README.rst

 Documentation
 -------------

-Full documentation for end users can be found here.
+Full documentation for end users can be found `here`_

 License
 -------